Bang (The Good Wife): Reception

 In its original American broadcast, "Bang" was seen by 13.3 million viewers among adults between ages 18 and 49, according to Nielsen Media Research.
 It marked a 13 percent drop in viewership from the previous original episode.
 Commentators suggested The Good Wife suffered slightly in the ratings due to the NBC debut of Parenthood, which premiered in the same timeslot to 8.1 million viewers in the 18 to 49 age group.
 "Bang" was the 15th most watched television program the week it first aired.
 It received a 2.7 rating/8 share among viewers between 18 and 49.

 The episode received generally positive reviews.
 Jeremy Gerard of Bloomberg L.P. said the episode continues to maintain "with considerable grace" a strong balance between legal and domestic drama.
 Gerard also praised the performances of Cumming, Margulies and Panjabi.
 Mandi Bierly particularly praised the sexual tension between Alicia and Will, calling their moment together "one of the sexiest scenes between two non-touching people wearing suits ever".
 USA Today television critic Robert Bianco said the Broussard murder plot was "unusually weak", but praised the performances of Cumming, Cole and Baranski, who she said was turning Diane from a two-dimensional mean boss into an "appealingly complicated, generally admirable character".
 Hal Boedeker of the Orlando Sentinel called it "another outstanding episode" and particularly praised the scenes between Baranski and Cole.
 The Cincinnati Enquirer described it as a "pivotal episode" due to Peter's return home from jail, and listed it as a "must see" show.

-Los Angeles Times writer Meredith Blake praised the episode, particularly the chemistry between Diane and Gary, which she called the "most amusing plotline" of the episode.
+Los Angeles Times writer Meredith Blake praised the episode, particularly the chemistry between Diane and Kurt, which she called the "most amusing plotline" of the episode.
 Blake also complimented Alan Cummings' performance and the sexual tension between Will and Alicia.
 Philadelphia Daily News television critic Ellen Gray said the homecoming between Peter and Alicia was satisfying, as was the chemistry between Alicia and Will.
 Gray praised the performances of Cumming and particularly Noth, who he said "manages to command attention whenever he's onscreen".